-Inspired by Klawe's ideas in Section 8, we want to do something similar for the blob-pebble game in Definition 5.8 on page 22.
-In this section, we study blob-pebblable DAGs (Definition 5.6) that are also layered.
-We show that for all such DAGs $G_h$ of height h that are spreading in the sense of Definition 8.34, it holds that Blob-Peb( $G_h$ ) = $\Theta(h)$ .
-In particular, this bound holds for pyramids $\Pi_h$ since they are spreading by Theorem 8.35.
+Inspired by Klawe's ideas in the previous section for the standard black-white pebble game, we want to prove a similar result for our new blob-pebble game.
+In this section, we do so by showing that for all layered DAGs G_h of height h that are spreading (in the sense of Definition 7.34), it holds that $Blob-Peb(G_h) = \Theta(h)$.
+In particular, this bound holds for pyramids Π_h .

 The constant factor that we get in our lower bound is moderately small and explicit.
-In fact, we believe that it should hold that $Blob-Peb(G_h) \ge h/2 + O(1)$ for layered spreading graphs $G_h$ of height h, just as in the standard black-white pebble game.
-As we have not made any real attempt to get optimal constants, the factor in our lower bound can be improved with a minor effort, but some additional idea seems to be needed to push the constant all the way up to $\frac{1}{2}$ .
+In fact, we believe that it should hold that $Blob-Peb(G_h) \ge h/2 + O(1)$ for layered spreading graphs G_h of height h, just as in the standard black-white pebble game, but we have not been able to prove this.
+The multiplicative constant in the proof in this section can improved with a minor effort, but we have not made any real attempt to optimize the calculations since it seems clear that some additional idea would be needed to push the constant all the way up to 1/2.

-9.1 Definitions and Notation for the Blob-Pebbling Price Lower Bound
+8.1 Definitions and notation for the blob-pebbling price lower bound

 Recall that a vertex set U hides a black pebble on b if it blocks all source paths visiting v.
-For a blob B, which is a chain by Definition 5.7, it appears natural to extend this definition by requiring that U should block all paths going through all of B. We recall the terminology and notation from Definition 5.5 that a black blob B and a path P agree with each other, or that P is a path via B, if $B \subseteq P$ , and that $\mathfrak{P}{via}(B)$ denotes the set of all source paths agreeing with B.
+We want to extend this definition to blobs B. While this might not be a priori entirely obvious, it turns out to be fruitful to do so by requiring that U should block all paths going through all of B. We remind the reader about the terminology and notation from Definition 4.4 that a black blob B and a path P agree with each other, or that P is a path via B, if $B \subseteq P$, and that $\mathfrak{P}{via}(B)$ denotes the set of all source paths agreeing with B.

-Definition 9.1 (Blocked black blob).
-A vertex set U blocks a blob B if U blocks all $P \in \mathfrak{P}{via}(B)$ .
+Definition 8.1 (Blocked black blob).
+A vertex set U blocks a blob B if U blocks all $P \in \mathfrak{P}{via}(B)$.